Buildings and architecture of Brighton and Hove: Educational buildings

 Basil Spence's buildings at the University of Sussex include Falmer House, Arts Building A and the Attenborough Centre for the Creative Arts (pictured left to right).

 The Buildings of England series called the "majestic and intimate" University of Sussex "the best architecture of the second half of the 20th century" in Brighton and Hove.
 Although buildings are still being added on the 200 acre site, the original development by Basil Spence (1960–65) retains its original character—especially in the relationship between the buildings and the undulating downland landscape on the semi-rural site (carved out of the Stanmer estate).
 Spence's buildings are "post-1955 Modernist", influenced by both Le Corbusier and the "epic monumentality" of Ancient Roman architecture.
 They include a library, lecture rooms for arts and sciences, a non-denominational place of worship, an arts centre (the Attenborough Centre for the Creative Arts) and Falmer House, the university's social centre.
 All are articulated in red brick and concrete, with hollow vaults, concrete beams, arches and fins.
 New buildings including numerous halls of residence have been added at various times by architects including Eric Parry, the RH Partnership, ADP Architecture, DEGW and H. Hubbard Ford.

-The Cockcroft Building (University of Brighton) dates from 1962–63.
+The Cockcroft Building (University of Brighton) dates from 1962 to 1963.

 The University of Brighton's Moulsecoomb site consists of Mithras House, a former industrial building, and "a collection of utilitarian modern buildings" flanking Lewes Road.
 Mithras House dates from 1966 and was built for industrial use; more prominent is the 300 ft, ten-storey slab of the Cockcroft Building.
 Built entirely of concrete—mostly precast except for the lowest storeys—it has an east-facing entrance flanked by two-storey concrete piers and set below panels of flint.
 The main elevations are "busy" with a regular rhythm of windows.
 Long & Kentish's adjacent Aldrich Library (1994–96), curtain-walled with concrete and aluminium, is a "light and elegant" contrast to Cockcroft.
 The curvaceous Huxley Building (2010) also adjoins.
 The University also has a site at Grand Parade, which consists of the Phoenix Building and the former College of Technology.
 The former, designed by Fitzroy Robinson Miller Bourne and Partners in 1976, forms a "brutal intrusion" into the early-19th-century terrace of Waterloo Place: only two of its 14 houses remain.
 Now known as the Grand Parade Annexe, the former College of Technology—a Modernist building with sections of unequal height and windows set in prominent concrete frames—was designed by Percy Billington between 1962 and 1967.
 Described as "one of Brighton's better postwar buildings" for its sensitive relationship to its prominent curved site, the layout of its windows recalls the 19th-century terraces it adjoins.
 It replaced the former Municipal School of Art by J.G.
 Gibbins, built in 1876–77 of brick, terracotta and granite in the 14th-century Italianate style.

 The former Municipal Technical College (1895–96) is loosely Jacobean in style.